Tech-Fear/ZM/README.md

 # Medicine Inventory API

-This is a simple API for managing a medicine inventory, built with Node.js, Express, and MongoDB.
+This is a RESTful API for managing a medicine inventory system, built using Node.js, Express, and MongoDB.
+It allows CRUD operations for medicines, with seller-level management and authentication.

 ## Table of Contents